ALCC01/nodeogram/docs/objects/Bot.rst

     Retrieves updates for the bot from the Telegram API and processes them.
 This function is called by :ref:`init` and shouldn't be called manually.
 The first call made by the bot will be with a -1 offset that will erase any backlog updates.
     Updates older than 2 seconds are also ignored.
 Updates are retrieved 100 at a time, with a 30 seconds timeout.

+.. js:function:: handleUpdates(updates)

+    :param array updates: An array of Update objects

+    Handles the provided updates.
+This method is mainly used by the bot itself, but you may need to use it if you turn off the automatic fetching (``autoFetch: false``)

 .. js:function:: command(command, description, hidden, callback)